May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: The Attack

+We use the above interpretations to guide the design of our loss function.
 When the LLM is processing the $n$ tokens in the input $\mathbf{x} = (x_1, x_2, \dots x_n)$ in order to generate the $n+1$-th token, the last (i.e. $n$-th) rows of all the attention matrices $A_{i}^{(l)}(\mathbf{x})$ represent the attention given to each of the $n$ tokens in the input by that attention head.
 Since we want the model to attend only to the payload, we identify the indices of tokens corresonding to the attacker's payload, say $J \subseteq \{1, 2, \dots n \}$ and try to maximize the sum of attentions given to this part of the input.
 As before, let $\mathbf{x}_{I}$ represent the modifiable tokens which are to be optimized by the attacker.
 Let $y$ be the target token that the attacker wants the LLM to generate as the $n+1$-th token.

 Formally, for a single attention matrix $A_{i}^{(l)}(\mathbf{x})$ generated on input $\mathbf{x} = (x_1, x_2, \dots, x_n)$ of length $n$, we define